meterXu/selenium-ide/docs/plugins/health-checks.md

 ## Health Response

-- `error` - Either Selenium IDE is inactive, or not installed.
+- `error` - Either JetRecord is inactive, or not installed.
 - `true` - Your plugin is already registered and able to accept requests.
 - `false` - Your plugin is not registered and should send a [[registration | Getting Started with Plugins#registering-the-plugin]] request.

 ## Polling the Health Checks

-You can use this health checking mechanism to introduce polling and register when Selenium IDE goes active.
+You can use this health checking mechanism to introduce polling and register when JetRecord goes active.

-You should keep polling Selenium IDE even after, since the user can close the IDE's window.
+You should keep polling JetRecord even after, since the user can close the IDE's window.

 ```js
 let interval;